October 25, 2018

 Angle

-A roof’s angle expresses the same information as its pitch, however angles are represented in degrees instead of two-value ratios.
+Instead of using two-value ratios for pitch, we represent roof angles in degrees.
 The degree measures the angle where your house and the edge of the roof meet.

-Knowing the angle comes in handy for activities like cutting roofing materials with a saw.
-Saws are usually calibrated in degrees, so ratios won’t compute.
+Knowing the angle comes in handy for activities like cutting roofing materials.
+Certain tools like saws are usually calibrated in degrees, so ratios won’t compute.

 You can calculate the angle by taking the grade and multiplying it by an arctan.
 The equation looks like this: angle = arctan (grade).
 You might want to use an arctan calculator for this.
 The equation will give you the angle in radians.
 But, you can convert the radians to degrees.
 The equation to convert radians to degrees is: degrees = radians x 180° / 𝝅.